 Travel costs budgeted for the state include participation in CVSA conferences, events and meetings.
 The state maintains its partnership with CVSA to remain current on issues relating to commercial motor vehicle safety.
 The state conducts NAS Inspections of CMVs as part of its crash reduction plan.
 The state's MCSAP Sgt has been elected to CVSA leadership and will serve on the CVSA Executive Committee through 2022.
-The state additionally sends two troopers to CVSA conferences in fall and spring to serve on different committees.
-The troopers serve as conduits for information between the state's MCSAP program and CVSA to be utilized for enforcement activities related to its crash reduction plan..
+The state additionally will send three troopers to CVSA conferences in fall and spring to serve on different committees.
+The troopers serve as conduits for information between the state's MCSAP program and CVSA to be utilized for enforcement activities related to its crash reduction plan.
+In addition to the fall and spring conference the state anticipates it will send 1-2 Staff to participate in CVSA's COHMED, NAIC, and Data Quality Conferences.